janusvr/janus-server/Plugin Documentation.md

 ```

-'data' will contain a reference to the current session and allow you to communicate with the client.
+'data' will contain a reference to the current session and allow you to communicate with the client,
+along with the data from the client command.

 To load the plugin, add it to 'config.js':